DuhaimeLab/VirusHostInteractionPredictor/design_documents/WBS_document.md

 Activity 5 - Plots/visualization of data
 - [x] Task 5.1 - Code to transform output of machine learning model into input for Gephi for network visualization purposes
-- [ ] Task 5.2 - Re-write code to visualize features of coevolution
+- [ ] Task 5.2 - Re-write code to plot/visualize features of coevolution